 In the User Manual, the icon NEW! has been added on the left margin to highlight information on new and updated features.

-The sections updated to reflect the new and modified features in Control Panel version 7.30 (compared to version 7.20) are listed below.
+The sections updated to reflect the new and modified features in Control Panel version 7.90 are listed below.